Technology Description

 Impacts

-Until real-world deployments begin, airport operators will likely not understand the full impact that autonomous vehicle (AV) deployments will have on their airport environment.
-This article outlines many of the high-profile impacts that airport operators may expect from the Internet of things devices as their usage increases.
+As airports begin deploying more autonomous vehicles (AVs) in the coming months and years, airport operators will start to better understand the full impacts of AVs on their operations and facilities.
+This article outlines many of the high-profile impacts that airport operators may expect from the deployment of AVs.
 Following the impact list, two notable impacts are detailed further.

 Impacts